 Recently named one of the world’s best restaurants by Travel+Leisure, Hog Island Oyster Co. offers some of the freshest oysters in the entire San Francisco Bay Area.
-With four locations, including its lively oyster bar inside the historic Ferry Building, Hog Island Oyster Co. hand raises its own sustainable shellfish at its 106-acre farm along Tomales Bay in Marin County.
-This means its “Bay to Bar” philosophy offers supremely fresh shellfish primarily from its farm but from other sources like Humboldt Bay, Washington State and New England.
-Other fresh seafood items are offered at the San Francisco location, such as Beer Battered Rock Cod Sliders, San Francisco Fried Softshell Crab, SF Halibut Crudo and White Seabass.
-While the San Francisco location is likely the most accessible, oyster lovers can also opt to visit its Napa spot inside the popular Oxbow Public Market and Tony’s Seafood Restaurant in Marshall, as well as the Boat Oyster Bar at the Marshall oyster farm, along Highway 1 and Tomales Bay.
+With four locations, including its lively oyster bar inside the historic Ferry Building, Hog Island Oyster Co. hand raises its own sustainable shellfish at its 106-acre farm in Marin County.
+This means its “Bay to Bar” philosophy offers fresh shellfish from its farm and other sources like Humboldt Bay and Washington State.
+Other fresh seafood items are offered are Beer Battered Rock Cod Sliders, San Francisco Fried Softshell Crab and SF Halibut Crudo.

 888 Howard St.

 San Francisco, CA 94103